trOnk12/rijksmusem/documentation/README.md

 The following can be set as general AdswizzSDK parameters:
 *  (optional) GDPR consent value
 *  (optional) CCPA (U.S. privacy string) consent value
 *  (optional) integrator context.
-This contain information that the integrator should provide and will be used by the SDK (for example for vast macro expansion)
+This contain information that the integrator should provide and will be used by the SDK (for example for VAST macro expansion)

 # Get started